 To begin, click on the Explore tab and select Word Frequency.
 (You can also use the Query Wizard, explained later in this guide here.
 Or open the Search list in the Navigation View, select Queries, then right-click in the List View and select New Query, Word Frequency.)

 Here is a screenshot of the Word Frequency search box.

 Some pointers to assist with searching.

 Results appear initially in the form of a list of words ranked by frequency.
 To exclude a word from your search, right click on the word and select Add to Stop Words List.
 Then run the query again.

 For a literature review, a useful form of result is a Word Cloud.
 The Word Cloud tab appears at the far right of the Detail View.

 A Word Cloud can be exported as an image by right-clicking and choosing to Export Word Cloud.

-You can also create a Node automatically for any word included in the Word Cloud.
-Right-click on the word where it appears and select Create [Word] as Node.
+You can also create a Code automatically for any word included in the Word Cloud.
+Right-click on the word where it appears and select Create [Word] as Code.

 For some purposes, the Word Clouds available in NVivo are not ideal.
 For example, NVivo's Word Frequency Searches are based on identifying words rather than phrases.
 So, if you have a list of both words and phrases which you would like to use to produce a word cloud, NVivo is unable to generate satisfactory results.